The best luggage scales to help you avoid excess baggage fees

 How to weigh your luggage with a scale

-Handheld scale: Turn on your scale and select your weight unit, ensuring the scale is set to zero.
+- Handheld scale: Turn on your scale and select your weight unit, ensuring the scale is set to zero.
 Attach the hook or strap to your luggage and lift it, ensuring it doesn’t hit the ground.
 The weight will show on the scale’s display.
 It’s worth taking note of this for your own reference.
+If the weight is on the border between what is allowed and what isn't, try measuring it two or three times to be sure.

-Floor scales: Turn on your scale and choose your weight unit.
-Make sure the weight s set to zero.
+- Floor scales: Turn on your scale and choose your weight unit.
+Make sure the weight is set to zero.
 Place luggage on the scale and wait for the reading to stabilise.
 Note down the weight for your own reference.

 Excess baggage charges by airline

-Ryanair’s bag policy allows one free small cabin bag on all flights.
-You can check-in bags of 10kg or 20kg for any flight at the time of booking for £23.99 ad £35.99 respectively.
+- Ryanair’s bag policy allows one free small cabin bag on all flights.
+You can check in bags of 10kg or 20kg for any flight at the time of booking for £25 and £50, respectively.
 Checked bags of 10kg or 20kg can be added to a booking up to two hours before departure for £35.99 and £59.99, respectively.
 10kg checked bags can be added to any booking at the airport for a fee of £35.99.
 Passengers who bring their 10kg bag to the boarding gate can check it in for a fee of £45.99.
 You can check in 20kg bags at the airport for £69.99.
 Excess baggage can be purchased online up to 2 hours before departure for £9 per kg.
 At the airport, this rate increases to £11 per kg.

-EasyJet’s baggage policy allows for one free small cabin bag per booking.
+- EasyJet’s baggage policy allows for one free small cabin bag per booking.
 Hold luggage can be added to any flight online from £6.99 for up to £15kg and from £9.49 for 23kg.
-Extra weight allowance can be added online for £12 per 3kg with a maximum weight of £32kg per item, this rate increases to £12 per single kg at the airport.
+Extra weight allowance can be added online for £15 per 3kg with a maximum weight of £32kg per item; this rate increases to £12 per single kg at the airport.
 23kg of hold luggage can be added at check-in for a fee of £48.